Ngozi Fulani: Buckingham Palace incident

 In 2021, Fulani spoke in favour of Meghan, Duchess of Sussex, following her interview with Oprah Winfrey, describing her as "a survivor of domestic violence from her in-laws," i.e. the then Prince Charles and his wife Camilla.
-Despite this, on 29 November 2022, she attended a reception hosted by Queen Camilla at Buckingham Palace to raise awareness as part of the 16 Days of Activism against Gender-based Violence.
+On 29 November 2022, she attended a reception hosted by Queen Camilla at Buckingham Palace to raise awareness as part of the 16 Days of Activism against Gender-based Violence.

 The following day, Fulani used Twitter to publish the alleged transcript of a conversation she claims to have had with Lady Susan Hussey, a Lady of the Household.
 According to Fulani's account, Lady Hussey repeatedly asked Fulani where she was "really" from after Fulani said she was born and raised in the UK.
 Fulani considered Hussey's comments and actions to be abuse, saying, "Although I didn't experience physical violence, what I feel I experienced was a form of abuse", and "... if you move my hair without permission, to me, that's abuse".

 Following the allegation, Lady Hussey resigned her position and apologised.
 The Palace said that Hussey's remarks were "unacceptable and deeply regrettable" and that "the individual concerned would like to express her profound apologies for the hurt caused and has stepped aside".

 Fulani reported receiving "horrific abuse" online since the Buckingham Palace event.
 Following this, Ngozi paused the work of Sistah Space, citing safety concerns.
 The Charity Commission subsequently announced a preliminary investigation into Sistah Space over concerns regarding financial management and organisational setup at the charity, which were brought to light in the wake of Fulani's Buckingham Palace allegations.

 On 16 December Fulani and Hussey met at Buckingham Palace to address the incident, with Hussey offering her "sincere apologies for the comments that were made and the distress they caused".
 A joint statement was released afterwards, reporting that the meeting was "filled with warmth and understanding" and that Fulani "has accepted this apology and appreciates that no malice was intended".

 In March 2023, Fulani temporarily stepped down from her position as CEO of Sistah Space, citing the abuse she received as the reason.
-She also criticised the palace for not helping her tackle the abuse.
-In response, the palace reiterated the apologies made earlier and added that it had stood by the statement they mutually published with Fulani's approval in December 2022, which included an agreement that no further media comment would be made.
-The palace also mentioned the message of thanks it received from Sistah Space after the meeting between Fulani and Hussey, in which the charity thanked them for their support and assistance with Fulani's security concerns, and for handling some of the abuse she had received on social media and elsewhere.
+She also criticised the Palace for not helping her tackle the abuse.
+In response, the Palace reiterated the apologies made earlier and added that it had stood by the statement they mutually published with Fulani's approval in December 2022, which included an agreement that no further media comment would be made.
+The Palace also mentioned the message of thanks it received from Sistah Space after the meeting between Fulani and Hussey, in which the charity thanked them for their support and assistance with Fulani's security concerns, and for handling some of the abuse she had received on social media and elsewhere.